pinei/custom-icons/README.md

 # Custom Icons

-280 pixels (or more) PNG icons for general use
+PNG icons for general use